Siphon880gh/rapid-tools-suite/readme.md

     C. For all other browsers, instructions [here](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers#answer-77337)
 <p/>
 3. Press  the backquote ` key (aka tilde key).
 You will see "Story Mode" is turned on at the console.
 If you don't see this message, please click a blank area on the website and press the backquote key again since the website's javascript wasn't able to hear for the key press with the focus on another part of the browser.<br/>
-4. Now press these keys for narrations that explain the website layout (again, make sure the focus is on the website before pressing the keys):<br/>
+4. Now press these keys for narrations that explain the site layout (again, make sure the focus is on the website before pressing the keys):<br/>